-In 1983, Sydney Katz, MD, a pioneering researcher and physician, developed an assessment tool to more objectively measure older adults’ functional abilities.
-Called the Katz Index of Independence in Activities of Daily Living, or Katz ADL, the assessment looked at six specific categories as part of the Activities of Daily Living list — bathing, dressing, transferring, toileting, continence, and feeding:
+Dr. Sydney Katz, a pioneering researcher and physician, developed a tool called the Katz Index of Independence in Activities of Daily Living, or Katz ADL.
+This assessment tool evaluates older adults’ functional abilities across six specific categories known as Activities of Daily Living:

-- Continence: Can they control their bladder and bowel functions, or manage their incontinence on their own?
+- Continence: Can they control their bladder and bowel movements or manage incontinence?

 Instrumental Activities of Daily Living